AAA Magazines

 Stop 1: Byodo-In Temple

-Byodo-In Temple at the Valley of the Temples pays homage to Hawai‘i’s first Japanese immigrants. | Photo by Shane Myers Photo/stock.adobe.com
+Byodo-In Temple at the Valley of the Temples pays homage to Hawai‘i’s first Japanese immigrants.
+Photo by Shane Myers Photo/stock.adobe.com

-At the foot of the Ko‘olau mountains inside Kāne‘ohe’s Valley of the Temples, the Byodo-In Temple state landmark was often a first stop when my family’s mainland friends were along for the ride.
+At the foot of the Ko‘olau mountains inside Kāne‘ohe’s Valley of the Temples, the Byodo-In Temple state landmark was often a first stop when my family’s mainland friends came along for the ride.
 It is a smaller-scale reproduction of the original, nearly 1,000-year-old temple in Uji, Japan.
 Byodo-In Temple was built in 1968 to commemorate the 100th anniversary of the first Japanese immigrants to Hawai‘i.

 One of the main attractions is a 9-foot Buddha statue welcoming all to appreciate its artistry, while a meditation pavilion and reflecting pond inspire a sense of beauty and peace.
 The lush, serene grounds are an ideal place to commune with nature and animal life, such as colorful koi.
 A Japanese teahouse converted to a gift shop is a place where you might find the perfect gift or simply food to feed the koi.

-Info: Kama‘āina rates: $2–$5.
+Info: Kama‘āina rates: $1–$3.

 Stop 2: Waiahole Poi Factory

-Waiahole Poi Factory serves up ‘ono Hawaiian dishes and a relaxing country vibe. | Photo by Ann Cecil
+Waiahole Poi Factory serves up ‘ono Hawaiian dishes and a relaxing country vibe.
+Photo by Ann Cecil

-It is an undeniable treat to be served such incredibly fresh poi, and also superbly smoky kālua pig and combinations of favorite dishes.
-My family must have squid lū‘au, chicken long rice, and laulau, while others might stop by just for a drink of ‘awa or a “Sweet Lady of Waiāhole”—a sugary treat of warm kūlolo (made from kalo) and haupia ice cream.
-But what the Hoe ‘ohana want foremost to share are the true traditions and cuisine of Hawai‘i, while supporting local farmers and Waiāhole’s agricultural legacy.
+My family must have squid lū‘au, chicken long rice, and laulau, while others might stop by just for a drink of ‘awa or a Sweet Lady of Waiāhole—a sugary treat of warm kūlolo (made from kalo) and haupia ice cream.
+But the Hoe ‘ohana primarily want to share the true traditions and cuisine of Hawai‘i while supporting local farmers and Waiāhole’s agricultural legacy.

 Info: Online orders via the website; takeout only.
 Parking in the back.

-Stop 3.
-Kahuku Farms
+Stop 3: Kahuku Farms

-Stop at Kahuku Farms for a meal of salads, pizza, panini, and smoothies. | Photo courtesy Kahuku Farms
+Stop at Kahuku Farms for a meal of salads, pizza, panini, or smoothies.
+Photo courtesy Kahuku Farms

-This part of Kahuku was once an open stretch of sugarcane fields that signaled that our drive was getting close to Hale‘iwa.
+This part of Kahuku was once an open stretch of sugarcane fields that signaled that our drive was approaching the southern turn toward Hale‘iwa.
 It’s also home to Kahuku Farms, where 4 generations of Kylie Matsuda-Lum’s family have grown foods that feed O‘ahu.
-Ten years ago, they diversified even further from their 125 acres of apple banana, papaya, long eggplant, and lū‘au leaf to create a family-style farm-to-table experience with a café, garden, and wagon tours to share farming with others.

-These days, guests can get farm-fresh takeout (like veggie panini and pizzas, liliko‘i and papaya smoothies, and sweet treats) and then picnic on the lawn and throughout the spacious garden.
 This is also the only place Matsuda-Lum knows of in the state that grows acai, delectably sampled in the café’s signature acai bowl.
-The farm stand is full of fresh produce, farm-made bath and body treatments, jams, and chocolate.
+The farm stand is full of fresh produce, bath and body treatments, jams, and chocolate.
 I never leave empty-handed.

 Info: Open 11 a.m.–4 p.m. for takeout or lawn picnics; closed Tuesdays and Wednesdays.

-Stop 4.
-Haleiwa Beach House
+Stop 4: Haleiwa Beach House

-The light-filled Haleiwa Beach House includes an open-air deck lounge on the second floor. | Photo by D.G.
+The light-filled Haleiwa Beach House includes an open-air deck lounge on the second floor.
+Photo by D.G.
 Anderson

-The casually romantic Jameson’s By the Sea, across from Ali‘i Beach Park and Hale‘iwa Harbor, was really a special-occasion spot in years past—but always a comforting landmark on the road.
 When Jameson’s finally closed its doors in 2015, this North Shore fixture was showing its age.
 But instead of losing a tradition, a renovation made the space something arguably better.
 The Haleiwa Beach House retains Jameson’s 2 levels, but it is more open and contains modern decor.
 Firepits complete the transformation.

 Info: Walk-ins only.

-Stop 5.
-Matsumoto’s Shave Ice
+Stop 5: Matsumoto’s Shave Ice

-Try a combination from Matsumoto’s: coconut, pineapple, and lemon shave ice drizzled with condensed milk. | Photo courtesy Matsumoto’s Shave Ice
+Try a combination from Matsumoto’s: coconut, pineapple, and lemon shave ice drizzled with condensed milk.
+Photo courtesy Matsumoto’s Shave Ice

 Everyone has a favorite shave ice flavor or combination (lychee is mine), but Matsumoto’s has made it even harder to choose with new and nostalgic tastes locals love, like Green River, a sweet lime soda once sold in local drive-in theaters; fruit punch; ume (part plum, part apricot); and Ramune, a carbonated lemon-lime soda from Japan.
-I’ve always wanted to sample them all, which, of course, means many more road trips are in my future.

 Info: Closed Thanksgiving, Christmas Day, and New Year’s Day.